gowthammurududdi/externalTaskClient/README.md

     "processedBy": "shippingtaskworkerOne"
 }

-This worker is simply calculating the Due Date with the Given SLA
+This worker is simply calculating the Due Date with the Given SLA in time